Minimally Invasive Parathyroid Surgery

 Pain

 Most patients have little or no pain.
 Most patients have this procedure performed under general anesthesia.
-If procedure is preformed under general anesthesia, the pain is minimal; if procedure is performed as a local-regional block with general light sedation, the neck block would last for about 6 - 8 hours.
+If the procedure is performed under general anesthesia, the pain is minimal; if the procedure is performed as a local-regional block with general light sedation, the neck block would last for about 6 - 8 hours.
 Some patients may feel discomfort or pressure after the surgery.
-It normally resolves within couple of days.
-If procedure is performed as a local-regional block with general light sedation, then some patients might feel shoulder/arm weakness after the neck block, which also resolves within 4-8 hours after the surgery.
+It normally resolves within a couple of days.

 Drain: